“Reading Marian Calabro’s work is like watching a documentary unfold.” — The Book Report

 ISBN 0-8160-3323-4

-Biographical essays of criminal defenders Clarence Darrow, F. Lee Bailey, and William Kuntzler; Supreme Court justice Robert H. Jackson; Thurgood Marshall and John W. Davis, opponents in the battle over school desegregation; and three pioneering women lawyers: political activist Belva Lockwood, abortion rights champion Sarah Weddington, and prosecutor Linda Fairstein.
+Biographical essays of Belva Lockwood, Clarence Darrow, Robert H. Jackson.
+Thurgood Marshall, John W. Davis, F. Lee Bailey, William Kuntzler, Sarah Weddington, and Linda Fairstein.
 “Heroic yet realistic profiles.
 The writing is clear and the explanations of legal concepts are nicely handled.”—ALA Booklist

 Buy the Book